oracle/terraform-provider-oci/website/docs/d/load_balancer_backends.html.markdown

 ---

 # Data Source: oci_load_balancer_backends
-The Backends data source allows access to the list of OCI backends
+The `oci_load_balancer_backends` data source allows access to the list of OCI backends

 Lists the backend servers for a given load balancer and backend set.